Recent updates

 Composite Adaptive Synchronous Control of Dual-Drive Gantry Stage With Load Movement

 Authors: Pengwei Shi, Xinghu Yu, Xuebo Yang, Juan J. Rodríguez-Andina, Weichao Sun, Huijun Gao Abstract: In recent years, dual-drive gantry systems have been widely used in precision manufacturing due to their large load and high thrust characteristics.
 However, the difficulty of controlling the system increases due to various uncertainties and nonlinear perturbations in the system.
 In particular, it is challenging for gantry systems with load movements to perform synchronization tasks.
 The reason is that the load causes a change in the center of mass of the mechanical beam, which adversely affects the dynamic balance of the dual-drive system.
 Existing studies rarely compensate for this by using the known motion information of the load, rather than treating it uniformly as an external perturbation and treating it roughly, which is important for precision synchronous motion control.
-This paper discusses the synchronization control problem of dual-drive gantry stage with load movement.
+This paper discusses the synchronization control problem of a dual-drive gantry stage with load movement.
 Considering the rigid-flexible coupling characteristics of gantry mechanical components, a system dynamics model that takes into account both linear feed and rotation modes is proposed.
 This model contains the actual state of the synchronous motion of the dual-drive gantry system, and specifies the objectives for the controller design.
-In addition, considering the ...
+In addition, considering ...

 Data Fusion System for Electric Motors Condition Monitoring: An Innovative Solution